Dear Board of Directors:

 Credit unions meeting all three of the above criteria must collect HMDA data during calendar year 2011 and submit the data to the FRB by no later than March 1,2012.
 All other credit unions are exempt from filing HMDA data associated with mortgage applications processed during 2011.

 If you have any questions about how to interpret these requirements, please contact your regional office or state supervisory authority.
-Additionally, the Federal Financial Institutions Examination Council's (FFIEC) Internet site provides comprehensive discussion of HMDA and related reporting requirements at (opens new window).
+Additionally, the Federal Financial Institutions Examination Council's (FFIEC) Internet site provides comprehensive discussion of HMDA and related reporting requirements at http://www.ffiec.gov/hmda/default.htm (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .